 Students are not permitted to possess telecommunications devices, including mobile telephones during the instructional day (7:15 a.m. to 3:05 p.m.) including during all State testing.
-In addition any students transported on District school busses are not allowed to use their mobile device while in the vehicle.
 The use of mobile telephones in locker rooms or restroom areas at any time while at school is strictly prohibited during the instructional day.
 Students participating in an extracurricular activity are also not permitted to use any mobile devices.